Q: What is a union?

 A: Representatives are union members whose focus is on (as the title suggests) representation.
 They are the union’s main negotiators and contact with the company.
 They also function as points of contact for employees willing to join the Union.

-Q: Can I join if I don’t work at CDP / will not be working in X amount of time?
+Q: Can I join if I don’t work at CDP/11 bit studios / will not be working in X amount of time?

 A: Yes!
 You can.
 However, workplace-specific benefits will not apply to you until you gather a large enough group for us to establish our commission in your workplace as well.

-Q: Why would I want to join as a non-CDP worker?
+Q: Why would I want to join as a non-CDP to non-11 bit worker?

 A: You will become a part of an industry-wide support network, get a platform to exchange experiences and know-how with your peers, get the support of the organization if the need arises, and if you gather a group willing to work within your employer, you can establish a formal representation within your company.

-Q: What do I need to get workplace-specific benefits of joining the union as a CD Projekt worker?
+Q: What do I need to get workplace-specific benefits of joining the union as a CD Projekt/11 bit studios worker?

-A: You need to be employed by CD Projekt S.A. with a Polish contract.
+A: You need to be employed by the company on a Polish contract.

 Q: Can I join on a b2b contract / specific task contract (umowa o dzieło) / mandate contract (umowa zlecenie)?

-A: Yes, but you need to be working for at least 6 months at CDP at the moment of joining to be fully represented by the union.
+A: Yes, but you need to be working for at least 6 months at CDP/11 bit studios at the moment of joining to be fully represented by the union.

 Q: I am employed with a Polish contract but live somewhere else, can I join?